da-roth/NeuronalNetworkTensorflowFramework/README.md

     - [results](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/tree/main/src/multilevelmontecarlolearning/MultilevelExample/multilevel-example-outputs)

-By exploring these examples, we hope to facilitate a deeper understanding of the techniques and results presented in the article, enabling you to apply the multilevel Monte Carlo learning approach to your own projects effectively.
+By exploring these examples, the goal is to facilitate a deeper understanding of the techniques and results presented in the article, enabling you to apply the multilevel Monte Carlo learning approach to your own projects effectively.

 ## Contributing

-We welcome contributions and suggestions to improve the framework.
+I welcome contributions and suggestions to improve the framework.
 Please feel free to open an issue or submit a pull request with your proposed changes.

 ## License